Neovim from scratch with Lazy.nvim

 .

-Create a file called sets.lua
+Let's go ahead and create a file called sets.lua

 under core directory.